 Are Your DAU/MAU Engagement Ratios Sliding Quarter Over Quarter?

-Engagement is the leading indicator.
-MRR is the lagging one.
-If your daily active over monthly active ratio is drifting down, you are looking at churn that has not shown up in the revenue line yet.
-It will, usually one or two quarters later.
+Engagement leads, revenue lags.
+If your daily active over monthly active ratio is drifting down, you are looking at churn that has not shown up in revenue yet.
+It will, usually a quarter or two later.

 I have spent enough time inside B2B SaaS subscription businesses to know that when a subscription product stops being a weekly habit, the cancel is already baked in.
 The user has not clicked cancel yet.
 They have stopped opening the tab.
 That is the signal you act on.